kunalgorithm/website/src/pages/posts/building-a-fullstack-twitter-clone/index.md

 draft: false
 ---

+> Updated on December 23, 2020 to reflect the changes in the [Prisma Migrate Preview Release](https://www.prisma.io/blog/prisma-migrate-preview-b5eno5g08d0b)

+> As always, feel free to DM me on [twitter](https://twitter.com/kunalgorithm) with any feedback, suggestions, or bugs.

 This tutorial covers how to build a fullstack application that allows users to sign up or login, then post tweets to a global feed.
 You can find the code for the completed app [here](https://github.com/kunalgorithm/fullstack-twitter).

 A demo of what we'll be building is currently deployed at [fullstack-twitter.onrender.com](https://fullstack-twitter.onrender.com)